Environmental racism: Policies and international agreements

 The export of hazardous waste to third world countries is another growing concern.
 Between 1989 and 1994, an estimated 2,611 metric tons of hazardous waste was exported from Organization for Economic Cooperation and Development (OECD) countries to non-OECD countries.
 Two international agreements were passed in response to the growing exportation of hazardous waste into their borders.
 The Organization of African Unity (OAU) was concerned that the Basel Convention adopted in March 1989 did not include a total ban on the trans-boundary movement on hazardous waste.
 In response to their concerns, on 30 January 1991, the Pan-African Conference on Environmental and Sustainable Development adopted the Bamako Convention banning the import of all hazardous waste into Africa and limiting their movement within the continent.
 In September 1995, the G-77 nations helped amend the Basel Convention to ban the export of all hazardous waste from industrial countries (mainly OECD countries and Lichtenstein) to other countries.
 A resolution was signed in 1988 by the OAU which declared toxic waste dumping to be a "crime against Africa and the African people".
 Soon after, the Economic Community of West African States (ECOWAS) passed a resolution that allowed for penalties, such as life imprisonment, to those who were caught dumping toxic wastes.

 Globalization and the increase in transnational agreements introduce possibilities for cases of environmental racism.
 For example, the 1994 North American Free Trade Agreement (NAFTA) attracted US-owned factories to Mexico, where toxic waste was abandoned in the Colonia Chilpancingo community and was not cleaned up until activists called for the Mexican government to clean up the waste.

 Environmental justice movements have grown to become an important part of world summits.
 This issue is gathering attention and features a wide array of people, workers, and levels of society that are working together.
 Concerns about globalization can bring together a wide range of stakeholders including workers, academics, and community leaders for whom increased industrial development is a common denominator".

 Many policies can be expounded based on the state of human welfare.
 This occurs because environmental justice is aimed at creating safe, fair, and equal opportunity for communities and to ensure things like redlining do not occur.
 With all of these unique elements in mind, there are serious ramifications for policy makers to consider when they make decisions.

+United States legislation and policies

+Relevant laws and regulations aimed to address environmental racism encompass a combination of tort law, civil rights law, and environmental law.
+Here's a quick breakdown of these laws: